 Why is Washington D.C. such a mess?

-The unique political position of the nation’s capitol makes it harder than normal to efficiently regulate cannabis.
+The unique political position of the nation’s capital makes it harder than normal to efficiently regulate cannabis.
 Unlike other areas that have legalized to varying degrees, Washington D.C. is not a state.
 The mayor of D.C., Muriel Bowser, is heard voicing her frustration at this state of affairs in the interview with FOX News reporting on the story in December of 2019.
 She talks about why we need to make Washington D.C. a state.

 There’s just one problem with that plan: Washington D.C. is specifically prohibited from becoming a state in the body of the US Constitution itself, Article 1, Section 8, Clause 17 (second from the bottom).
 Congress is given exclusive jurisdiction over the District.
 The reasoning for this goes back to US founding father James Madison, in Federalist #43.

 In a nutshell, it was feared that making Washington D.C. a state would give it lopsided power compared to the other states.
-Being in the jurisdiction of a state might taint voting on Capitol Hill, and the presence of the Federal seat of government might give the hypothetical state of D.C. overwhelming influence in legislation, since it has more access to the Capitol than any other state.
+Being in the jurisdiction of a state might taint voting on Capitol Hill, and the presence of the Federal seat of government might give the hypothetical state of D.C. overwhelming influence in legislation since it has more access to the Capitol than any other state.
 Intricate mechanisms of government like these give everybody headaches when it comes time to make legislative decisions.

 The struggle continues…

-OK, time out while we appreciate this moment in history, when protesters carried a giant inflatable joint in front of the US Capitol.
+OK, time out while we appreciate this moment in history when protesters carried a giant inflatable joint in front of the US Capitol.
 That’s very cool.
 And remember, Initiative 71 passed with 70% approval, a landslide vote by any standard.
 When it comes to the citizens of the District, support for full legalization is overwhelming.

 But ultimately, the SNAFU of legalizing in the District has one easy answer: Legalizing at the Federal level.
 Once Federal prohibitions are dropped, all sorts of legal blockades to efficient cannabis regulation fall away, including in D.C., which has to be subject to Federal rule as a practical matter.
-Legalizing for D.C. without removing all Federal prohibition of cannabis in general would be a bit awkward, and in fact the system was designed this way on purpose.
+Legalizing for D.C. without removing all Federal prohibition of cannabis, in general, would be a bit awkward, and in fact, the system was designed this way on purpose.

 D.C.’s status as a Federal district without statehood is written into the Constitution; cannabis prohibition is not.
 Now which one’s easier to change?

-Anybody have ideas on how to fix this?
+Does anybody have ideas on how to fix this?

 We’re all ears, with the understanding that James Madison probably meant well.
 Join us for the discussion here or in our forum.